School of Nursing, Psychotherapy and Community Health

 Mary’s clinical background is in medical/surgical nursing and palliative care.
 As well as her academic role, Mary maintains her clinical skills through her work as a Night Nurse with the Irish Cancer Society where she provides end of life care for people and their loved ones in their own homes.

 Research interestsMary’s research interests span the areas of palliative care and end of life care in various population groups, chronic illness, and health systems research.
 Multidisciplinary clinical-academic partnerships and collaborations are integral to her programme of research.
 She is currently involved in several research projects and has expertise in various research methodologies including systematic review, concept analysis, Delphi studies, surveys and qualitative approaches.

-Mary has experience in the supervision of students at MSc levels, and research proposal development at PhD level.
-She welcomes opportunities to supervise students at PhD and MSc levels in the areas of palliative and end of life care, chronic illness, and health systems research.
+Mary has experience in the supervision of students at MSc and PhD level.
+She welcomes opportunities to supervise students in the areas of palliative and end of life care, chronic illness, and health systems research.